eliaszpiotr/eliaszpiotr/README.md

 I'm a computer science student who primarily codes in Python.
 I love working on machine learning projects.

-- 🔭 I'm developing Pneumonia Detection project and also developing a surfer's community portal to connect and bring together surfers from around the world.

 - 🌱 I’m currently learning more about artificial intelligence

 - 👯 I’m looking to collaborate on open-source Python projects or any innovative AI projects.